Physician Assistant

 Academic achievement (overall GPA, BCP, GRE).

-- Preference will be given to those with a prerequisite (BCP) GPA at or above 3.2.
+- Preference will be given to those with a prerequisite Biology-Chemistry-Physics (BCP) GPA at or above 3.2 (on a 4.0 scale) as calculated by the CASPA service.

-- Preference is given to applicants with clinical experience that requires direct patient care, such as: Physical Therapist, Respiratory Therapist, EMT/Paramedic, Nurse, or Certified Nursing Assistant.
+- Preference is given to applicants with clinical experience that requires direct patient care, such as: physical therapist, respiratory therapist, emergency medical technician (EMT)/paramedic, nurse, medical assistant (MA), or certified nursing assistant (CNA).

 Healthcare provider mentorship/shadowing experiences.